- Investor Centre

 During 2016, in response to weak commodity pricing, the Company revised the scale and scope of Achmmach, treating up to 750,000 tonnes per year tin ore.
 The Company released a DFS into the Small Start Option (SSO), which produced further substantial reduction in project capital cost to US$61.7M and C3 operating cost of US$13,811/t tin in concentrate, based on an Ore Reserve of 6.6 Mt at 0.85% Sn.

-In June 2017, Kasbah announced the results of an independent technical review of the SSO by AMC and work has now commenced on implementing these recommendations, the results of which will be released later in 2017
+In June 2017, Kasbah announced the results of an independent technical review of the SSO by AMC and work has now commenced on implementing recommendations made, the results of which will be released in the first half of 2018 in a revised DFS.

 Achmmach has all of its major approvals in place, has large upside exploration potential at depth in the Meknes Trend and along the highly prospective Sidi Addi Trend and is the most advanced tin development project in the world.